reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 ```

-For security purpose it's recommend to store `authenticationSecret` in the environment variable.
+It's recommend to store an `authenticationSecret` in an environment variable for security purposes.
-But it's very comfortable to get it hardcoded in `dev` stage.
-Implement code for this:
+Although, you can add a hardcoded JWT secret for using in the development environment:

 ```js
 // ./auth/jwtSecret.js